-When V{CC} is raised above the overvoltage detection enable voltage (V{OVDE}), the ACS37610 output stage enters high impedance.
-V{OUT} floats to V{CC} with a pull-up R_L or to GND with a pull-down R_L when (V{OVDE}) is reached.
+When V{CC} is raised above the overvoltage detection enable voltage (V{OVDE}), the ACS37610 output stage enters a highimpedance state.
+With pull-up R{L} , V{OUT} floats to V{CC} ; with pulldown R{L} , V{OUT} floats to GND when (V{OVDE}) is reached.
 When programming the ACS37610 using V{OUT} (Mode 1), overvoltage detection must be active for communication.
 The device output resumes typical operation after V{CC} is below the overvoltage detection disable voltage (V{OVDD}).

-If the COM_LOCK bit is set, overvoltage detection becomes disabled and the device output does not respond to the overvoltage condition.

-Note that supply voltage limits still apply for operating characteristics.
+If the COM_LOCK bit is set, overvoltage detection is disabled and the device output does not respond to the overvoltage condition.
+NOTE: Supply voltage limits still apply for operating characteristics.
 Following an overvoltage condition, the supply voltage should not exceed 7.5 V for more than 1 minute.
-For more details, refer to the Overvoltage Detection (V{OVD}) section.
+For more details, refer to the Overvoltage Detection section.